Skip to main content

 Professional Track

 Created for professionals looking to advance in their career, you'll learn the specific communication methods industries are looking for and the theory behind them, as you develop the expertise needed to stand-out in your field.
-In the professional track of the the Communication (M.A.) program, you'll continue to hone your skills in areas such as social analytics, communication science, international communication practices, data mining, and much more.
+In the professional track of the the Communication (M.A.) program, you'll continue to hone your skills in areas such as social data analytics, interpersonal and organizational communication, science communication, international communication practices, and much more.

 In addition, earning your graduate communication degree has never been easier.
 Our 100% online communication professional track can be completed at any hour of the day (or night).
 You never have to come to campus.